BMC Helix Subscriber Information

 Can I revert or rollback my update?

-No, this is not possible for ITOM and Common Services updates.
+No. Revert or rollback is not supported for IT Operations Management and Common Services updates.

 Frequently asked questions about BMC Support